biobakery/breadcrumbs/docs/Tutorial-BreadCrumbs.md

 > python scripts/scriptManipulateTable.py -i TID -l STSite -s -n -x -y STSite demo_input/Test.pcl

+Please look at the detailed description of normalization and summation for a clear understanding of how the data is being manipulated.

 *Manipulating the measurements*
 A. How do I sum a table based on clade names?